Maghnie/docs/aedifion.io/data/semantic-data-model.md

 ## Overview

 The aedifion.io platform allows semantic and unified data modelling of [time series ](../../glossary.md#time-series)and meta data by mapping this data to [data models of components](../../glossary.md#component-data-model).
 Data models of components are based on real [components](../../glossary.md#component) of buildings and energy systems and thus enable intuitive modelling of such systems.
-The semantic data model allows generic application of analysis, control or any other algorithm using the semantic structured data as an input.
+The semantic data model allows generic application of analysis, control or any other type of algorithm using the semantic structured data as an input.
 It can be applied in third party algorithms via our [API](../apis.md).

 In this article, we first provide information on [semantic modelling of energy systems](semantic-data-model.md#semantic-modelling) via component data models, followed by an explanation of the [mapping process](semantic-data-model.md#mapping-process) and application of the semantic data model  [for generic algorithms](semantic-data-model.md#application-in-algorithms).